microsoft/language-server-protocol/_specifications/lsp/3.18/language/codeAction.md

 	 *
 	 * Note that the client should check the `textDocument.diagnostic.markupMessageSupport`
 	 * server capability before sending diagnostics with markup messages to a server.
+	 * Diagnostics with markup messages should be excluded for servers that don't support
+	 * them.
 	 */
 	diagnostics: Diagnostic[];